Davis & Elkins College

-Education is an investment in one’s future.
+Education is an investment in the future.
 To help a variety of families realize this investment, D&E offers a wide variety of financial aid options.
-88% of students receive scholarships and grants that represent, on average, over 49% of total costs.
+Approximately 90 percent of D&E students receive financial aid, with average assistance of more than $10,000.
 With work study and other outside grants, the College tries to make sure that no student is denied—for financial reasons—the chance to experience D&E. Through a combination of student work, family contribution, loans, and scholarships, nearly everyone who is admitted and wants to attend D&E is able to do so.

 The financial aid process at Davis & Elkins College is centered on simplicity and speed.
 All necessary financial aid information is provided soon after applying for admission.
 No special scholarship application is required.

 At the time of acceptance, a student may be awarded a merit scholarship based on their academic record and Board scores.
-One may be eligible for one of the following awards: Merit Scholarship ($1,000-$15,000), Highlands Scholarship ($11,000-$20,000), International Scholarship ($11,000).
-The notification of this award is included in the initial Award Letter that is sent within two weeks of one’s official acceptance to D&E.
+Students may be eligible for one of the following awards: Merit Scholarship, Highlands Scholarship ($11,000-$20,000), International Student Scholarship ($11,000).

 Students who are members of the Presbyterian Church (U.S.A.) are eligible to receive the Presbyterian Scholarship ($5,000).
 The program highlights D&E’s relationship with the Presbyterian Church (U.S.A.) by providing support to Presbyterian students looking for a college experience that honors their faith tradition.
 Another Presbyterian-based scholarship opportunity is the Covenant Scholarship.
 Equal to one-half of tuition costs, the Covenant Scholarship is open to children of ordained PC(USA) clergy.

 In order to be considered for need-based aid, one must complete the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for any federal, state, or other college financial assistance.
-D&E will automatically determine each student’s eligibility and notify them with an updated Award Letter within two weeks of receiving their FAFSA results from the Department of Education.
+D&E will automatically determine each student’s eligibility after receiving their FAFSA results from the Department of Education.